nrk19/nrk19.com/README.md

     - ./web/htdocs:/usr/local/apache2/htdocs
     - ./web/httpd.conf:/usr/local/apache2/conf/httpd.conf
     - certs:/etc/letsencrypt
-    - /home/nrk/crs/first/lms/proj/web-project:/usr/local/apache2/htdocs/canales
-    - /home/nrk/proj/web/tranvia-jorge:/usr/local/apache2/htdocs/tranvia
   ports:
     - 8080:80
     - 4443:443
 ```
 *Fragment of [compose.yaml](compose.yaml)*

 We will map the docker volume *certs* to the container directory **/etc/letsencrypt**.
-The certificates will be located at `**/etc/letsencrypt/live/[your-domain]/fullchain.pem** and **/etc/letsencrypt/live/[your-domain]/privkey.pem**.
+The certificates will be located at **/etc/letsencrypt/live/[your-domain]/fullchain.pem** and **/etc/letsencrypt/live/[your-domain]/privkey.pem**.

-Also we map the ports and the volumes we need to.
+Also we will map the ports, and link the configuration file and the directory htdocs to the container.

 > [!NOTE]
 > The server will have two virtual hosts, one will be the *main server* and the other one will be the *Grafana* monitoring system (we will talk about this last one later).